Pawsanie/Novelist/README.md

 As well as not wanting to learn RenPy scripting language.

 In addition, writing your own game, almost from scratch, is quite interesting.

+:warning:The code probably needs some light refactoring.:warning: <br>
+In addition, for my purposes, I decided to replace the [Pygame](https://github.com/pygame/pygame) with [Pyglet](https://github.com/pyglet/pyglet). <br>
+And, I may change the approach to the application architecture by replacing one facade with MVC.

 ## Disclaimer:
 :warning:**Using** some or all of the elements of this code, **You** assume **responsibility for any consequences!**<br>